Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 Get more Info

-Each program has specific physical and non-physical requirements to ensure our students’ and patients’ safety and welfare.
+Each program has physical and non-physical requirements to ensure our students’ and patients’ safety and welfare.
 Almost all of our students (check with an admission advisor if applicable) must be able to:

 • Respond quickly and appropriately to emergencies using the English language.